 Quick Tips to Take the Fear Out of Gaining Weight

-By far, the number one fear of recovering from Hypothalamic Amenorrhea is gaining weight.
+By far, the number one fear of recovering from Hypothalamic Amenorrhea, or cutting back on intense workouts, is gaining weight.
 On the outside, most are hesitant to admit that, because it feels self-centered, but it’s a very real and very valid fear!

 It felt ridiculously superficial that gaining weight was my hesitation in getting my period back and getting pregnant.
 So, I know what that feels like!